developerforce/salesforce-slack-starter-kit/README.md

 The [`scripts/deploy.js`](./scripts/deploy.js) file is what automates all the deploys and integrates them with various configuration values.

-You can choose between using:
+You can choose between using for integration user:

 1. [OAuth 2.0 JWT Bearer Flow for Server-to-Server Integration](https://help.salesforce.com/s/articleView?id=sf.remoteaccess_oauth_jwt_flow.htm&type=5).
 You will need to specify a dev hub, and the script will create a scratch org for you, in which the needed connected app and certificates will be automatically created.
 1. [Username Password Flow (SOAP API)](https://developer.salesforce.com/docs/atlas.en-us.api.meta/api/sforce_api_calls_login.htm).
 You will need to specify your org's username, password and login URL.
 No connected app is created.